geography-munich/sciprog/README.md

 A word of warning: you NEED to practice in between the lectures.
 Otherwise you will get lost.

 All lecture material is provided as [jupyter notebooks](http://jupyter.org).
 You can directly view it here within GitHub, but can also clone them and play around with them.
 Any feedback and corrections are welcome as pull requests.

+This lecture material is supposed to serve a lecture at the Department of Geography, University of Munich.
+However all other contributors are welcome as well.